- What is implantation bleeding?

 What is Implantation Bleeding?

-Implantation bleeding is the pink or brown coloured discharge that happens when the embryo goes and implants itself in the uterine lining after 6-12 days of conception.
+Implantation bleeding is the pink or brown colour discharge that happens when the embryo goes and implants itself in the uterine lining after 6-12 days of conception.
 As the embryo starts growing, it starts initiating a connection with the uterine lining to get blood supply to derive nutrients from the maternal circulation.
 Due to the movement of the egg in this region, some blood vessels may break, which can result in bleeding.
 This bleeding is known as implantation bleeding.

-Implantation bleeding is one of the earliest signs of pregnancy, and a woman can confirm her pregnancy through a blood test to check for the Beta HCG hormone.
+Implantation bleeding means one of the earliest signs of pregnancy, and a woman can confirm her pregnancy through a blood test to check for the Beta HCG hormone.
 Generally, the signs and symptoms of implantation bleeding are similar to that of a menstrual cycle, so it must not be confused.
 Rather, the symptoms should be noted so that if there is some serious problem, it could be identified and treated in time.
 Generally, 1/3rd of women experience implantation bleeding during pregnancy.

 Symptoms of Implantation Bleeding